juandebravo/google_client/README.md

-This gem can be used to get access to Google Calendar set of APIs.
+This gem can be used to get access to a specific set of Google APIs.

 = Installation

     gem install google_client

-= Getting started

-* **User a user authentication token**

-    user = GoogleClient::User.new "user-authentication-token"

-* **

 = Features

+* Rails Engine to launch OAuth mechanism
+* Refresh OAuth token
+* Google Calendar
   * Fetch the list of user calendars
   * Create a new calendar
   * Retrieve a specific calendar
   * Fetch calendar events, filtering by:
     * specific event id
     * time interval
   * Delete calendar
   * Create event
   * Delete event
+* Google Contacts
+  * Fetch user contacts

+= Getting started

+Any request that may be done on behalf of the user needs a valid authentication token:

+    require "gogole_client"
+    user = GoogleClient::User.new "user-authentication-token"

+Take a look on the [user.rb](blob/master/google_client/user.rb) file to check the available methods

 = Roadmap

+* Enhance filters
+* Handle contacts
+    * Create a new contact
+    * Delete an existing contact
+    * Update a contact
+* Add XML format support.
+Currently (except the OAuth requests) all the requests/responses are JSON encoded.
+It may be nice to add support for XML too.

+= Note on Patches/Pull Requests

+* Fork the project
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit, do not mess with rakefile, version, or history.
+  * If you want to have your own version, that is fine but bump version in a commit by itself so I can ignore when I pull
+* Send me a pull request.
+Bonus points for topic branches.

 = License